chongjason914/feature-selection-dimensionality-reduction/README.md

 - Model-based feature selection (97.08% accuracy with 9 features)
 - Principal component analysis (97.08% with 4 principal components)

-As we saw, despite using a significantly less number of features, we still managed to come very close the accuracy score under the base case scenario (98.25% accuracy) where all the features in the dataset were used to train our model.
+Despite using a significantly less number of features, we still managed to come very close the accuracy score under the base case scenario (98.25% accuracy) where all the features in the dataset were used to train our model.

 ## Medium article
 Link to full write-up on Towards Data Science [here](https://towardsdatascience.com/feature-selection-dimensionality-reduction-techniques-to-improve-model-accuracy-d9cb3e008624).